Nathan Healy

 Frequently Asked Questions

-Yes, Maryland has comprehensive net metering available through all major utility providers including BGE, Pepco, Potomac Edison, Delmarva Power, SMECO, and Choptank Electric Cooperative.
+Yes, Maryland has net metering across all major utilities including BGE, Pepco, Potomac Edison, Delmarva Power, SMECO, and Choptank Electric Cooperative.
+All provide 1:1 credit for excess solar energy sent back to the grid.

-Maryland’s property tax exemption for solar installations means homeowners gain this value increase without paying additional property taxes on the solar equipment, maximizing the financial benefit of going solar.
+Maryland’s property tax exemption for solar installations means you get the value increase without paying additional property taxes on your solar investment, maximizing your financial benefit when selling.